magepages/mpdocs/docs/frequently-bought-together/index.md

   ![](https://i.imgur.com/MPei2QJ.png)

-- **Number of Frequently Bought Together products on the Slider**: This field is shown when `Display Stype = Slider`.
+- **Number of Frequently Bought Together products on the Slider**: This field is shown when `Display Style = Slider`.
 The default & limit number is 3.
 If you fill in 0 or leave it empty, 3 products will be automatically displayed on the slider.

 ## How to add Related Products